 Contested narratives do not only exist in conflict situations.
 Contemporary social diversity is the site of disputed claims about identity and belonging.
 In 2007, I began a 15 months research project (for CCCI, published as Faith in a Plural Society, 2008) that explored the values, attitudes and practices of churches in Northern Ireland to minority populations of (world) religion, ethnicity and sexuality.
 This research combined quantitative (a whole population survey of church leaders in Northern Ireland) and qualitative (50 individual interviews) methods to investigate Protestant and Catholic churches adjusting to rapid social change.
 Against a background of conservative stances to diversity that had been reinforced in a sectarian context, the innovation of this research was in focusing on the behaviours of the churches as majority populations (rather than as variously situated vulnerable minorities) and changing the conversation on diversity away from focusing on particular identity groups and toward, rather, the conduct of majority Christian populations to the fact of social diversity.
 Here I continue to dialogue with discourses of equality and rights and how these relate to theological visions of human personhood and dignity (‘Thinking About Ourselves: Christian Theology and Rights Discourse in Northern Ireland’, 2010).

-I supervise at master’s and doctoral level, in dissertations with themes of practical theology, women/gender and faith, and reconciliation.
+I supervise, at master’s and doctoral level, dissertations involving practical theology, empirical methodologies, women/gender and faith, and reconciliation studies.